The short version

 The quest for constant economic growth pushes us to consume more, more, more.
-It insists that that new car or computer program or piece of high-fashion will finally make us happy.
-It asks us to consume more when we know we should consume less.
+It insists that that new car or computer program or hand bag will finally make us happy.
+It asks us to consume more when we know we can and should consume less.

 This is the definition of unsustainable.
 If Earth itself is not growing and it has finite resources, how can we expect to keep growing our consumption forever?

 What would the world look like without economic growth?